 Project operation would not result in substantial long-term consumption of energy and natural resources.
-In accordance with State policy, the renovated office building would be zero net energy (ZNE) and would not be directly served by natural gas.
+In accordance with State policy, the renovated office building would be zero net energy and would not be directly served by natural gas.
 The project would exceed the 2019 Building Energy Efficiency Standards and would meet or exceed Leadership in Energy and Environmental Design (LEED) version 4 (v4) Silver certification.
 Energy Star office equipment, energy efficient computer monitors, and LED (light-emitting diode) lighting would be used throughout the office building.
 Electrical metering and control systems would be installed to control systems and monitor electrical loads on a per system basis (e.g., lighting, mechanical) and on a per floor basis.
-SMUD electrical service would be from 100 percent renewable resources.
-In addition, the office building would include water conservation and reuse measures that exceed 2019 Title 24 water efficiency requirements.
-All plumbing fixtures in the building would be low-flow/high-efficiency fixtures.
-Public transit would continue to be available for use by employees because building is located within two blocks of a Sacramento Regional Transit light rail station on 8th Street to the southwest and on K Street to the north.
-In addition, there are several bus stops for different routes and transit providers (e.g., Sacramento Regional Transit, El Dorado Transit) within a quarter mile of the building, including routes on 9th, 10th, L and N Streets.
-7 ALTERNATIVES
+Sacramento Municipal Utility District electrical service would be from 100 percent renewable resources.
+In addition, the office building would be low-flow/high-efficiency fixtures.
+Public transit would continue to be available for use by employees because building is located two blocks south of a Sacramento Regional Transit light rail station on O Street that serves the Green, Gold, and Blue lines.
+In addition, there are bus stops for different routes and transit providers (e.g., Sacramento Regional Transit, El Dorado Transit) located within one-quarter mile of the building, including service on 9th Street at the front of the Bateson Building.